By Xam Riche on April 29, 2026 • 13 min read

 This article should narrow the next question, not widen it forever.

-| Pattern | Best next read | Why |
+| Mechanism or symptom question | Best next read | Why |

 |---|---|---|

-| You want the upstream microbial and metabolite context | Microbiota-gut-brain axis explained | Better for neural, immune, serotonin, and metabolite lanes together |
+| The broad gut-brain system is still unclear | Microbiota-gut-brain axis explained | Better for neural, immune, serotonin, microbial metabolite, and stress lanes together. |

-| Bowel urgency and fast transit are the loudest problem | Serotonin and IBS-D | Better for urgency-heavy IBS-D routing and treatment-lane comparison |
+| Bowel urgency and fast transit are loudest | Serotonin and IBS-D | Better for urgency-heavy IBS-D routing and clinician-guided treatment-lane comparison. |

-| Pain feels amplified even when stool pattern is mixed | Stress, sex, and chronic visceral pain | Better for visceral hypersensitivity and pain-volume interpretation |
+| Pain is stress-sensitive, hormone-context sensitive, or persistent | Stress, sex, and chronic visceral pain | Better for pain amplification inside a wider gut-brain and life-context frame. |

-| You need clinician-guided escalation rather than more mechanism | IBS treatment | Better for comparing diet, medication, gut-brain, and pain-focused options |
+| You need clinician-guided escalation rather than more mechanism | IBS treatment | Better for comparing diet, medication, gut-brain, and pain-focused options. |

-Use this one-page guide if you want a cleaner conversation about whether the next route is urgency-heavy IBS-D support, visceral-pain support, or a mixed pattern discussion.
+Download: Gut Pain Signaling Discussion Guide Use this one-page guide if you want a cleaner conversation about whether the next route is urgency-heavy IBS-D support, visceral-pain support, or a mixed pattern discussion.

-Use this quick router if you want the best next page after the mechanism makes sense.
+Download: EC Cell, Serotonin, and Pain Router Use this quick router if you want the best next page after the mechanism makes sense.

 Mechanism reading should never delay evaluation of red flags.
 Do not keep routing yourself through serotonin, microbiota, or stress explanations if you have: